 - 1. Obtain an application form by one of three ways: - a.
-Apply online (https://cellmu.missouri.edu).
-This is the easiest and fastest way to apply. - b.
+Apply online.
+This is the easiest and fastest way to apply.
+The address is: https://international.missouri.edu/cell/ - b.
 Complete, print, and mail the online application. - c.
 Email iepmu@missouri.edu to request an application by email or regular mail. - 2.
 Complete the application form.
 You may complete it in ink or by computer.
 Be sure to spell your full name correctly and provide your date of birth.
 If you have a passport, be sure that your name and birth date are exactly the same as they are on the passport. - 3.
 Read the financial guarantee section of the application and put a check mark in the circle to show that you agree with the financial statement. - 4.
-Obtain a letter of financial support in English from your bank or from the bank of your sponsor (for example, a family member or employer).
-If you have a scholarship, the letter of support must specify the terms and amount of the scholarship as well as an address in the U.S. for billing. - 5.
+Obtain a bank statement or bank letter from your bank or from the bank of your sponsor (for example, a family member or employer).
+The bank statement or bank letter must: - be written in English on the bank letterhead - include: - o the name of the account holder - the account number - o the statement period - the date it was printed - account type - o exact amount of money currently available in the account - If the funds are from family or friends, you must complete an affidavit of support.
+The name of the sponsor on the affidavit of support must match the name of the account holder on the bank statement or the bank letter. - If you have a scholarship, the letter of support must specify the terms and amount of the scholarship as well as an address in the U.S. for billing. - 5.
 Pay the \$65 application fee.
 The quickest and easiest way to pay is online using a credit card (Visa, MasterCard, Discover, or American Express).
 You can also pay the application fee by check, money order or traveler's check, payable in U.S. dollars to the University of Missouri.
 Applicants with a scholarship are not required to pay the \$65 application fee. - 6.
-Return the completed application by: - a.
-Mail - b.
-Fax - c.
-Email
+Pay a \$200 non-refundable tuition deposit.
+This will be applied to your first semester's tuition. - 7.
+Return the completed application by: - a. submitting it online - b. mail - b. fax - c. email